ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 Configuration
 -------------

-To enable MSP DisplayPort OSD, set the following parameters (using SERIAL port 2 as the port to attach to the Air unit using both TX and RX lines):
+To enable MSP DisplayPort OSDs (such as HDZero, Walksnail), set the following parameters (using SERIAL port 2 as the port to attach to the Air unit using both TX and RX lines):

  - :ref:`OSD_TYPE<OSD_TYPE>` = 5
  - :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` = 42